 A water system concept (preliminary utility plan) will be submitted to the City with the Site Plan Application for all proposed development that will result in water supply demands.
-If the City requires it, the site plan shall include preliminary demand calculations and/or modeling reports that estimate initial, phased, and ultimate domestic and fire demand required by the development.
+The site plan shall include preliminary demand calculations and/or modeling reports that estimate initial, phased, and ultimate domestic and fire demand required by the development, unless this requirement is waived by the City.
 The site plan shall include general locations of any proposed connection to the existing water system, identification of proposed pressure zones, and preliminary locations of any booster station(s) and/or reservoir(s) required to ensure adequate domestic and fire service pressures to the development.